When do I start my field placement?

 I already work full-time.
 Can I get a field placement that is nights and weekends?

-NO. The reality is that much of what you will learn in your placement will need to happen during "regular working hours".
+The reality is that much of what you will learn in your placement will need to happen during "regular working hours".
 While you may be able to arrange some of your field hours for evenings and weekends, do not count on the majority of your field placement happening during these times.

-What is the requirement for Field?
+What is the requirement for field hours?

 Can I get credit for my prior work experience?